remi-nolan/ctools/README.md

 Simply add `cstream.h` to you include path and `cstream.c` to your build, and you're off to the races.

-A header-only version is planned for the future but as of yet unimplemented.

 ## Testing

 Running `make` from the directory containing cstream & its makefile will compile cstream\_test.c and run the resulting executable.